Meaningful Partnerships. Astounding Opportunities.

 Internships

 Internships not only enrich your academic journey, but also allow you to immerse yourself in the day-to-day life of your field prior to entering the workforce.
-Our Office of Student and Post-Graduate Development (OSPGD) will help you discover and land these positions, guiding you through the internship search, application, and interview processes, and facilitating connections with F&M alumni, parents and friends of the College for potential opportunities.
+Our Center for Career and Professional Development will help you discover and land these positions, guiding you through the internship search, application, and interview processes, and facilitating connections with F&M alumni, parents and friends of the College for potential opportunities.
 Many of these opportunities can be found in our home city of Lancaster.

 “I interned at a local company, thanks to an alum who was working there at the time.
 That turned into my first full-time job after college.